 A Fun-Filled Year in DFW Aviation

 One of this blog’s focuses is on the bustling Dallas-Fort Worth aviation scene, as home to both American and Southwest, and 2015 certainly didn’t disappoint in terms of newsworthy items.
 Avgeeks far and wide descended on DFW International Airport in May to board American’s first public flight of the revolutionary 787.
 Naturally, that was an opportunity I couldn’t pass up, and I even scored 2 lines of fame in the Dallas Morning News.
 2015 was also the first full year that smaller brother Dallas Love Field enjoyed life free of Wright Amendment restrictions.
 Upstart Virgin America found the sledding tough, going so far as launching and then abandoning money-losing flights to Austin, but larger Southwest had tremendous success, even picking a fight with behemoth Delta over gates at the space-constrained airport.
 A court hearing in Sepetember came and went with no resolution, so stay tuned for more fireworks.

 2015 also featured the re-introduction of American’s “banked” hub at DFW, a move ostensibly designed to provide shorter, easier connections for those using DFW as an intermediate connecting point.
-There has been very little in the media regarding the effects of the rebanking since its introduction in March, but as Rohan’s anecdotal evidence suggests, my initial skepticism may have been warranted.
+There has been very little in the media regarding the effects of the rebanking since its introduction in March, but my initial skepticism may have been warranted.
 On the other hand, American’s much-anticipated res system integration with US Airways went nearly flawlessly, a huge positive step forward in the merger with US.
 And of course, the avgeek in me just had to experience it first-hand, in this case as a passenger on US Airways Flight 1939 (link above), and daring to return home the day of the cutover.

 Looking Ahead to 2016